 To have three one wire busses running at the same time use the modified device tree by Etiénne and copy it to /boot.
-The device tree can be found in replacing name_of_the_device_tree with the actual name of the file located in /boot.
+The device tree can be found in device tree=name of the device tree replacing name_of_the_device_tree with the actual name of the file located in /boot.